“Kim’s Convenience is part of an exciting new chapter of Asian faces on Western television.”

 In contrast, deep Korean pride is fundamental to Kim’s Convenience.
 The show proudly shouts, “Hey, we’re all different, but that’s what makes us great!”
-Rather than the fish-out-of-water narrative found in Fresh Off the Boat, the Kim family feels more woven into the multi-ethnic community around it.
-We see a wonderful mix of relationships: interracial dating is common but, in a nuanced decision, not exclusive, as we see the son and daughter date Koreans and Chinese as often as they do white or black individuals.
+Rather than the fish-out-of-water narrative found in Fresh Off the Boat, the Kim family weaves itself into the multi-ethnic community around it.
+We see a wonderful mix of relationships: interracial dating is common but not exclusive, as we see the son and daughter date Koreans or Chinese as often as they do white or black individuals.
 Platonic relationships, such as those between Appa and his friends who stop by the store, are also peppered with cultural references that feel contextual and enriching rather than forced or exploitative.

 Even among the Korean characters, firm cultural delineations are drawn between characters who are simply visiting Toronto from South Korea, those who have immigrated to Canada, and those who were born right in Toronto.
 This kind of complexity is a breath of fresh air that recognizes just how integral life experience is in shaping cultural identity.

 Rejection of Stereotypes